qiupch2025/mongolia-restoration-air-quality-code/README.md

 others: Additional utility scripts and supplemental analysis.

-Usage
-These scripts are intended to support the research findings and ensure scientific reproducibility as required by the AGU FAIR Data Policy.
+Usage: These scripts are intended to support the research findings and ensure scientific reproducibility as required by the AGU FAIR Data Policy.

-Data and Software Availability
-The code in this repository is archived on Zenodo to provide a permanent DOI for citation.
+Data and Software Availability: The code in this repository is archived on Zenodo to provide a permanent DOI for citation.

-License
-This project is licensed under the MIT License.
+License: This project is licensed under the MIT License.
 See the LICENSE file for details.